Carpal Tunnel Syndrome: Causes, Diagnosis, and Treatment

 At Compass Pain and Wellness, diagnosing CTS begins with a thorough history and physical examination, followed by diagnostic testing, when needed.
 Early and accurate diagnosis is crucial for developing an effective treatment plan and preventing further complications.

-We will assess your symptom duration, occupational risk factors, and daily activities.
+Clinical Evaluation We will assess your symptom duration, occupational risk factors, and daily activities

-A detailed physical exam will include tests like Tinel’s Sign—tapping over the median nerve to see if it elicits tingling; Phalen’s Maneuver—holding the wrist in flexion to see if it reproduces symptoms; and Durkan’s Test—applying direct pressure on the carpal tunnel to see if it provokes symptoms.
+Physical examination A detailed physical exam will include tests like the Tinel’s Sign – tapping over the median nerve elicits tingling; Phalen’s Maneuver – holding wrists in flexion to see if it reproduces symptoms; and Durkan’s Test: applying direct pressure on the carpal tunnel to see if it provokes symptoms.

-Nerve conduction studies (NCS) can be used to measure the speed of electrical signals in the median nerve; slowed signals suggest CTS.
+Diagnostic Studies Nerve conduction studies (NCS) can be used to measure the speed of electrical signals in the median nerve; slowed signals suggest CTS [2].
 Electromyography (EMG) may be used to determine muscle damage due to chronic nerve compression.
-Ultrasound and MRI may be used to visualize nerve swelling and structural abnormalities.
+Ultrasound and MRI may be used to visualizes nerve swelling and structural abnormalities [3]

 Conservative Therapies